-While age is a factor in deciding what type/size of balance bike to get, children are all unique and develop at different rates.
-So other factors have to be considered too, such as size, balance & coordination skills, special needs etc.
+While age is a factor in deciding what balance bike to get, children are all unique and develop at different rates.
+Other factors have to be considered too, such as coordination, strength, size, special need.

 Some kids will happily pedal independently at 3 or 4 old, while others might take a bit longer to ride off into the sunset.
 It’s not uncommon for some kids to scoot along on their balance bikes until they’re 6, 7 or even older.